-For this you should have 3 tyre levers, some lubricant (oil) or dishwashing liquid concentrate, a bike pump, and the tools to remove and put back the wheel.
+For this you should have at least 3 tyre levers, some lubricant (oil) or dishwashing liquid concentrate, a bike pump, and the tools to remove and put back the wheel.
 You also need to find a clean place to do this, some people even carry around a mini tarp for these kind of problems.

 Part 1 Removing the tyre.